Atmospheric-Dynamics-GUF/PinCFlow.jl/README.md

     1. If the type is composite, list all positional and optional arguments of the explicitly defined constructor methods with descriptions (but without types and default values) in an `# Arguments` section, with one `-` bullet for each.

-    1. If the type is composite, list all keyword arguments of the explicitly defined constructor methods with descriptions (but without types and default values) in a `# Keywords section`, with one `-` bullet for each.
+    1. If the type is composite, list all keyword arguments of the explicitly defined constructor methods with descriptions (but without types and default values) in a `# Keywords` section, with one `-` bullet for each.

     1. If the type is composite, list links to constructors/functions that are called in any of the explicitly defined constructor methods in a # See also section, with one `-` bullet for each.